WCBU: WCBU2

 In January 2007, WCBU created a second channel, WCBU2, to listeners with HD radios or access to internet streaming.
 The original programming concept of WCBU2 was to counter WCBU's main channel programming.
 If WCBU is airing a news or talk show, WCBU HD2 would be airing music and vice versa.
 Streaming of WCBU HD2 officially began on February 15, 2007.
 In March 2011, WCBU programming switched to all news, information, public affairs and entertainment on the main channel (WCBU HD1) and full-time classical music on WCBU HD2, now known as Classical WCBU HD2.
 As of 2019, the classical station also airs on 103.5 FM, the former translator signal of WGLT.

 WCBU News

-The WCBU news department includes News Director Tim Shelley, reporters Joe Deacon and Collin Schopp, reporter/host Jody Holtz, and anchor Kristin McHugh.
+The WCBU news department currently includes reporter Joe Deacon.
 Since 1999, WCBU News has won several national, regional and state awards for journalistic excellence.

+2019 Mysterious Letter Incident

+In May 2019, WCBU received a mysterious letter constructed in the style of a ransom note with cut-out letters.
+The message read: